adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 As a player, all changes I make to features, feats, traits, proficiencies, tracking, and skills persist after I refresh the browser

-As a player, if I start typing in the feature name field, OGL data auto-completes and the remaining fields pre-populate
+As a player, if I select from feature name field, OGL data auto-completes and the remaining fields pre-populate

+As a player, if I start typing in the name field and class field, I can select suggested items in the dropdown

-As a player, if I start typing in the feats name field, OGL data auto-completes and the remaining fields pre-populate
+As a player, if I select from in the feats name field, OGL data auto-completes and the remaining fields pre-populate

-As a player, if I start typing in the traits name field, OGL data auto-completes and the remaining fields pre-populate
+As a player, if I select from in the traits name field, OGL data auto-completes and the remaining fields pre-populate

-As a player, if I start typing in the proficiencies and languages name field, OGL data auto-completes and the remaining fields pre-populate
+As a player, if I select from in the proficiencies and languages name field, OGL data auto-completes and the remaining fields pre-populate

 As a player, I can add a feature